Goda’s Slave – Chapter 28: Witchcraft

 “We’re not going to Suda,” Kanna answered for Goda.

-Noa twisted her face, raised her eyebrows in confusion.
+Noa twisted her face, raising her eyebrows in confusion.
 “Hah?
 But I thought you said that you were—”

 “We’re not going to Suda!”
 Kanna cried, jerking her head around and staring Noa directly in the eyes.
 “Ride with us if you want; we’re not going to the capital if I have anything to do with it.
 I don’t care if I have to grab a rock and knock the giant unconscious and drive this piece of junk off a goddamn embankment, but we’re not going anywhere near that godforsaken place!
 It’s cursed!
 It’s cursed!
 There’s nothing but death waiting for us there!”